paulmooreparks/Maize/README.md

     %0011`1110  $3E             reserved
     %0011`1111  $3F             reserved
     %0100`0000  $40             reserved
-    %0100`0001  $41   LD        imm reg        Load immediate value into destination register
+    %0100`0001  $41   LD        immVal reg     Load immediate value into destination register
     %0100`0010  $42             reserved
-    %0100`0011  $43   ADD       imm reg        Add immediate value to destination register
+    %0100`0011  $43   ADD       immVal reg     Add immediate value to destination register
-    %0100`0100  $44   SUB       imm reg        Subtract immediate value from destination register
+    %0100`0100  $44   SUB       immVal reg     Subtract immediate value from destination register
-    %0100`0101  $45   MUL       imm reg        Multiply destination register by immediate value
+    %0100`0101  $45   MUL       immVal reg     Multiply destination register by immediate value
-    %0100`0110  $46   DIV       imm reg        Divide destination register by immediate value
+    %0100`0110  $46   DIV       immVal reg     Divide destination register by immediate value
-    %0100`0111  $47   MOD       imm reg        Modulo destination register by immediate value
+    %0100`0111  $47   MOD       immVal reg     Modulo destination register by immediate value
-    %0100`1000  $48   AND       imm reg        Bitwise AND destination register with immediate value
+    %0100`1000  $48   AND       immVal reg     Bitwise AND destination register with immediate value
-    %0100`1001  $49   OR        imm reg        Bitwise OR destination register with immediate value
+    %0100`1001  $49   OR        immVal reg     Bitwise OR destination register with immediate value
-    %0100`1010  $4A   NOR       imm reg        Bitwise NOR destination register with immediate value
+    %0100`1010  $4A   NOR       immVal reg     Bitwise NOR destination register with immediate value
-    %0100`1011  $4B   NAND      imm reg        Bitwise NAND destination register with immediate value
+    %0100`1011  $4B   NAND      immVal reg     Bitwise NAND destination register with immediate value
-    %0100`1100  $4C   XOR       imm reg        Bitwise XOR destination register with immediate value
+    %0100`1100  $4C   XOR       immVal reg     Bitwise XOR destination register with immediate value
-    %0100`1101  $4D   SHL       imm reg        Shift value in destination register left by immediate value
+    %0100`1101  $4D   SHL       immVal reg     Shift value in destination register left by immediate value
-    %0100`1110  $4E   SHR       imm reg        Shift value in destination register right by immediate value
+    %0100`1110  $4E   SHR       immVal reg     Shift value in destination register right by immediate value
-    %0100`1111  $4F   CMP       imm reg        Set flags by subtracting immediate value from destination register
+    %0100`1111  $4F   CMP       immVal reg     Set flags by subtracting immediate value from destination register
-    %0101`0000  $50   TEST      imm reg        Set flags by ANDing immediate value with destination register
+    %0101`0000  $50   TEST      immVal reg     Set flags by ANDing immediate value with destination register
     %0101`0001  $51             reserved
     %0101`0010  $52             reserved
     %0101`0011  $53             reserved
-    %0101`0100  $54   OUT       imm imm        Output immediate value to destination port
+    %0101`0100  $54   OUT       immVal imm     Output immediate value to destination port
-    %0101`0101  $55   LNGJMP    imm            Jump to immediate segment and address and continue execution (privileged)
+    %0101`0101  $55   LNGJMP    immVal         Jump to immediate segment and address and continue execution (privileged)
-    %0101`0110  $56   JMP       imm            Jump to immediate address and continue execution
+    %0101`0110  $56   JMP       immVal         Jump to immediate address and continue execution
-    %0101`0111  $57   JZ        imm            If Zero flag is set, jump to immediate address and continue execution
+    %0101`0111  $57   JZ        immVal         If Zero flag is set, jump to immediate address and continue execution
-    %0101`1000  $58   JNZ       imm            If Zero flag is not set, jump to immediate address and continue execution
+    %0101`1000  $58   JNZ       immVal         If Zero flag is not set, jump to immediate address and continue execution
-    %0101`1001  $59   JLT       imm            If Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
+    %0101`1001  $59   JLT       immVal         If Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
-    %0101`1010  $5A   JB        imm            If Carry flag is set, jump to immediate address and continue execution
+    %0101`1010  $5A   JB        immVal         If Carry flag is set, jump to immediate address and continue execution
-    %0101`1011  $5B   JGT       imm            If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
+    %0101`1011  $5B   JGT       immVal         If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
-    %0101`1100  $5C   JA        imm            If Carry flag is clear and Zero flag is clear, jump to immediate address and continue execution
+    %0101`1100  $5C   JA        immVal         If Carry flag is clear and Zero flag is clear, jump to immediate address and continue execution
-    %0101`1101  $5D   CALL      imm            Push PC.H0 to stack, jump to immediate address and continue execution until RET is executed
+    %0101`1101  $5D   CALL      immVal         Push PC.H0 to stack, jump to immediate address and continue execution until RET is executed
-    %0101`1110  $5E   OUTR      imm reg        Output immediate value to port in destination register
+    %0101`1110  $5E   OUTR      immVal reg     Output immediate value to port in destination register
-    %0101`1111  $5F   IN        imm reg        Read value from port in immediate value into destination register
+    %0101`1111  $5F   IN        immVal reg     Read value from port in immediate value into destination register
-    %0110`0000  $60   PUSH      imm            Copy immediate value into memory at location in S.H0, decrement S.H0 by size of immediate value
+    %0110`0000  $60   PUSH      immVal         Copy immediate value into memory at location in S.H0, decrement S.H0 by size of immediate value
     %0110`0001  $61             reserved
     %0110`0010  $62             reserved
-    %0110`0011  $63   CMPIND    imm regAddr    Set flags by subtracting immediate value from value at address in destination register
+    %0110`0011  $63   CMPIND    immVal regAddr Set flags by subtracting immediate value from value at address in destination register
-    %0110`0100  $64   INT       imm            Push FL and PC to stack and generate a software interrupt using immediate index (privileged)
+    %0110`0100  $64   INT       immVal         Push FL and PC to stack and generate a software interrupt using immediate index (privileged)
-    %0110`0101  $65   TSTIND    imm regAddr    Set flags by ANDing immediate value with value at address in destination register
+    %0110`0101  $65   TSTIND    immVal regAddr Set flags by ANDing immediate value with value at address in destination register
     %0110`0110  $66             reserved
     %0110`0111  $67             reserved
     %0110`1000  $68             reserved